rework-space-com/terraform-provider-freeipa/docs/resources/user.md

 ---
 page_title: "freeipa_user Resource - freeipa"
 description: |-
   FreeIPA User resource.
-The user lifecycle is managed with the attributes:
+The user lifecycle is managed with the attribute state:

-  account_staged
-  account_preserved
+  active
+  disabled
+  staged
+  preserved
   (defaults to active)
   An active user can be preserved.
   A user can be staged at the user's creation or from a preservedstate.